These are intended as a back up to the printed instructions included with the card sets. A PDF copy of those instructions can be downloaded here

 Repeat this process working through the priority cards in order, Note the options chosen at each step.
 A group model prototype is complete when all 16 priority cards have been tackled.
 At the next workshop lay out the full grid of cards including those which are face down.

-Important: Changing options
+Important: When changing options

 When changing an option which was chosen at an earlier stage it is vital to reset the entire card grid to face up position, then work through the priority cards following the original choices until meeting the option which needs to be changed.
 This ensures that there are no incompatible options which would render the group model unviable.